What adult social care providers and local authorities need to do to prepare for 1 January 2021.

 - consider changing your service level agreements where necessary – you could temporarily stop using specific performance measures to allow suppliers to keep up supply, for example through substituting products

 You should review your capacity and activity plans regularly.
-Your business continuity plans should cover the supply of staff you need to deliver services before and after Brexit.
+Your business continuity plans should cover the supply of staff you need to deliver services before and after 1 January 2021.

 Make sure you tell any staff and people you care for who are EU citizens about the EU Settlement Scheme.
 Help them apply if they need support.
 Use the EU Settlement Scheme employer toolkit for practical advice on helping your employees to apply.